 Choices Café – Miami:

 I had researched this place a few months before my trip to Miami.
 The menu looked so exciting, and with EVERY ITEM on the menu being vegan, I knew I had no issue and could order anything I wanted.
-I went with the mac and cheese (which was made with nutritional yeast to give it that cheesy flavour) and cheese fries (made with cashew cheese) served with black beans and a sour cream.
+I went with the mac and cheese (which was made with nutritional yeast to give it that cheesy flavour) and cheese fries (made with cashew cheese) served with black beans and sour cream.

 You’ll notice a theme with me and cheese.
 Vegan and milk-based – I can’t get enough.